GitLab Activity Widget for Website. No-code, Live - Poper

 GitLab activity on your DevOps portfolio.

-Embed your merge requests, commits, releases, and live CI/CD pipelines in 90 seconds.
-Works with gitlab.com and self-managed.
-Free, no code.
+Embed your public merge requests, commits, and releases as a live activity feed in 90 seconds.
+Paste your gitlab.com handle, no code.

 No credit card required